-The institution of marriage plays some role in determining one’s risk of exposure to HIV.
+The institution of marriage plays a role in determining one’s risk of exposure to HIV.
 Since the transmission of HIV in the population is mainly through sexual activity, avoiding infection depends on risk-avoiding behavior.
-Consistently, empirical results show that excess mortality is concentrated in not-yet married adults aged 20–39 among both men and women.
-Therefore, the choice of when and who to marry appears to be related to risk of exposure.
-The objective of this paper is to determine the effect that schooling has on HIV/AIDS excess mortality, using panel data from South Africa.
-This paper tests the hypothesis that schooling affects when and who one marries and thus impacts the risk of mortality from HIV/AIDS.
-The effect could be negative or positive.
-On the one hand, since educated agents have incentives to secure returns to their human capital in the future, more education implies earlier marriage, given that the marriage institution effectively decreases the HIV-related mortality risk.
+If the number of sexual partners is reduced after marriage, marriage may work as an institution to limit risks of HIV infection in society.
+This study undertook preliminary empirical assessment of recent panel data from South Africa.
+Results show that excess mortality is concentrated in unmarried adults aged 20–39 among both men and women (with a larger increase in mortality rate among women than men).
+Thus, the choice of when and who to marry appears to be related to risk of HIV exposure, leading to the authors to the primary question of this study; to determine the effect that schooling has on AIDS and excess mortality through changes in marriage behavior.
+This paper tests the hypothesis that schooling affects when one marries and thus impacts the risk of AIDS-related mortality.